Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/sm/_torque/index.rst

       Per-unit quantities are used.

-      :param i_s_max: Maximum current at which the loci are evaluated.
+      :param i_s_max: Maximum current (A) at which the loci are evaluated.
       :type i_s_max: float
       :param base: Base values.
       :type base: BaseValues